-NZ IFRS 13.93(e) NZ IFRS 13.93(f) Disclose a reconciliation between the opening and closing fair value measurement, including any unrealised fair value gains/losses (L3).
+NZ IFRS 13 Fair value measurement disclosures NZ IFRS 13.93(e) NZ IFRS 13.93(f) Disclose a reconciliation between the opening and closing fair value measurement, including any unrealised fair value gains/losses (L3).
 NZ IFRS 13.93(h)(i) Disclose a narrative and quantitative description of the sensitivity of changes in significant unobservable inputs to fair value (L3).
 BDO Comment Note that this disclosure has been left blank.
 This is intentional as these elements will be specific on an entity-by-entity, and instrument-by-instrument basis.